Share this Project

 Paige

 In 2001, I bought my first property.
 I didn’t know much about fixing up homes so I had to learn fast.
 I volunteered at my local Habitat for Humanity build.
 After I checked in, they handed me a nail gun and told me to go to the roof.
 I must have looked like a dear in headlights.
 I nervously headed up the ladder to the roof, and a man there showed me how to refill my nail gun, lead me to a pile of asphalt shingles, and told me to get to work.
 It was right there on that roof that began my love affair with the nail gun.
+Since then, I’ve honed my skills, but I also know the value of hiring a professional roofing company for complex projects.

 Why use a nail gun?